konsumer/pipdloader/README.md

 cmake --build build
 ```

-On an Intel mac, I did this all in a docker:
+On an Intel mac, I did this all in a docker, to build for pi:

 ```
 docker run --rm -ti -v `pwd`:/mnt --platform=linux/arm64 debian